Mozer/wav2lip_extension/README.md

 1. Enable wav2lip and silero-tts modules for silly extras and start it using command line or conda. (silero-tts module is optional, you can try other tts engines in Silly)

 `python server.py --enable-modules silero-tts,wav2lip`

-2. start or restart silero extras server to get changes in python code working (close console window and start again using command line or bat file)

-3. Enable wav2lip in web interface: Extensions -> Wav2lip -> Enabled.
+2. Enable wav2lip in web interface: Extensions -> Wav2lip -> Enabled.

-4. Make sure Silly Tavern is "Connected to API" of extras server.
+3. Make sure Silly Tavern is "Connected to API" of extras server.
 Make sure TTS is enabled in extensions and settings.

-5. Make sure voice is selected for current character or default character.
+4. Make sure voice is selected for current character or default character.
 Turn on TTS auto generation if you also want video auto generation.

-6. Make sure language of the characted in dialogue is the same as language in "silero_api_server\tts.py" and "SillyTavern-Extras\server.py". e.g. Russian TTS won't play English words and vice versa.
+5. Make sure language of the characted in dialogue is the same as language in "silero_api_server\tts.py" and "SillyTavern-Extras\server.py". e.g. Russian TTS won't play English words and vice versa.

-7. You can make video messages auto generated or you can click a video icon at each message to generate them manually.

-8. Put your short (~10-30s) and low-res (~300x400) input vids/pics into `\SillyTavern-Extras\modules\wav2lip\input\default\` They will be played in random order.
+6. Put your short (~10-30s) and low-res (~300x400) input vids/pics into `\SillyTavern-Extras\modules\wav2lip\input\default\` They will be played in random order.
 Face should be present in all frames or it will cause error (e.g. covered with hand).

 ## TODO